ReadingSteiner/leetcode-javascript/readme.md

 ## About
 My solved leetcode problems with my note and comments.
-It would be great if this repo can help you something.
+I hope this repo can help you something.